 Understand the history of the site or building(s) and the people that live and work there, its character, demography and cultural personality.

-Managing public spaces

-that are safe and managed

 in a way that provides

 planned and unplanned

 opportunities for residents

 to interact with one another

 and in doing so foster

 community spirit.